 What causes nocturia?

 In MS you are more likely to experience nocturia if you usually need to use the toilet often during the day (urinary frequency) or if you have difficulty emptying your bladder.
 Urinary tract infections can also increase the need to urinate, including at night.
 As with the general population, drinking caffeinated drinks or alcohol before bedtime and other poor sleep patterns can result in nocturia.
-This can also be a result of other health problems such as diabetes, so it is important that this symptom is investigated fully by your health professionals.

 How many people have nocturia?